Beldex-Coin/monero/contrib/gitian/README.md

 The first step is to prepare the host environment that will be used to perform the Gitian builds.
 This guide explains how to set up the environment, and how to start the builds.

-Gitian builds are for now executed on Ubuntu 18.04 "Bionic Beaver".
-A solution is being worked on to run it in docker in the future.
-Please run Ubuntu in either a VM, or on your physical machine.
-You need to be logged in as the `gitianuser` in order to build gitian builds.
+Gitian offers to build with either `kvm`, `docker` or `lxc`.
+The default build path chosen is `lxc`, but its setup is more complicated.
+You need to be logged in as the `gitianuser`.
 If this user does not exist yet on your system, create it.
+Gitian can use either kvm, lxc or docker as a host environment.
+This documentation will show how to build with lxc and docker.
+While the docker setup is easy, the lxc setup is more involved.

+LXC
+---

+LXC builds should be run on Ubuntu 18.04 "Bionic Beaver".

 Note that a version of `lxc-execute` higher or equal to 2.1.1 is required.
 You can check the version with `lxc-execute --version`.